sfnxboy/AutosRUs/README.md

 Although the multiple linear regression model is far better at predicting our current dataset, the lack of significant variables is evidence of overfitting.
 Overfitting means that the performance of a model performs well with a current dataset, but fails to generalize and predict future data correctly.

-###	Implement and evaluate a chi-squared test for a given dataset.
+###	Implement and evaluate a chi-squared test for a given dataset

 Even though categorical data may not require an instrument to measure, it can be just as informative as numerical data.
 One common form of categorical data is frequency data, where we record how often something was observed within a single variable.
 For example, in the mpg dataset, if we were to count up the number of vehicles for each vehicle class, the output would be a form of frequency data.
 In data science, we'll often compare frequency data across another dichotomous factor such as gender, A/B groups, member/non-member, and so on.
 In these cases, we may ask ourselves, "Is there a difference in frequency between our first and second groups?"
 To test this question, we can perform a chi-squared test.
 The **chi-squared** test is used to compare the distribution of frequencies across two groups and tests whether or not there is a difference in the frequency distribution between both groups.